 The final and critical point in the order to delivery process is when the product arrives with the customer.
 All your hard work to this point is worthless if this doesn’t go smoothly.
 So, the more robust and reliable you make the delivery process, the better.

-If there’s no Permission to Leave and the customer’s not home to receive the order, the order goes back to the depot.
+If there’s no Permission to Leave and the customer isn’t home to receive the order, it goes back to the depot.
 The delivery company have to re-deliver it another time.
 But you get charged for the failed delivery and the re-delivery.
 Clearly, you don’t want that.

-A good D2C experience encourages online shoppers to help make the delivery easier.
+A good D2C experience encourages online shoppers to help make delivery easier.
 It’s in their interest to give you clear delivery instructions.
-For example, delivery to a work address where there’s always someone to receive it, or details of where to leave products if they’re not home.
+For example, delivery to a work address where there’s always someone to receive it or details of where to leave products if they’re not home.

 Order delivery confirmation systems

 It’s also likely your delivery company will have their own order delivery confirmation systems.
 For example, some will have the driver photograph the item being left.
 For more expensive products, they’ll ask for a signature on delivery.
-You should make sure these integrate with your own order processing systems.
+Make sure these integrate with your own order processing systems.

 You should check how your test orders arrive at their destination.
 Did they arrive when they were supposed to, for example?
 Did they arrive in good shape?
 If there were issues, work these out before you launch to real customers.
 Problem-fixing like this is always a challenge.
-But it’s an easier challenge in a practise run, than when you have a real customer calling you up to complain something’s gone wrong.
+But it’s an easier challenge in a practice run, than when you have a real customer calling you up to complain.